Pasquale Esposito (tenor): Personal life

 He lives in San Jose, California and Naples, Italy.
 He is an American citizen and serves on the advisory board of directors for the Little Italy San Jose Foundation.
 When not performing, he teaches voice lessons from his recording studio.
 He also founded Notable Music and Arts Organization in 2012, a music education non-profit.
-He is married and has three children.
+He is married to Samira Ghazvini, an attorney, and has three children.